wuzhiyue111/Codec-Evaluation/README.md

     -

 ## <img src="https://github.com/microsoft/fluentui-emoji/blob/main/assets/Compass/3D/compass_3d.png" alt="compass" width="30" height="30"> Env Build
-The following explains how to quickly create the required environment and install for use.
+The following explains how to quickly create the required environment and install codec_evaluation for use.

 ### Setup environment and dependencies
 We strongly recommended to use conda for managing your Python environment.